Elderly Care House Design for Our Old Age - Elderly Care Home

 Install a handrail on both sides of the staircase and extend it beyond the first and last step.
 The step should also have a different color scheme or design to mark the edge of each step.

 If you are building a new house, design your stairway with a gentle incline.
 This will take up more space but it will be easier to use as you get older.

 In addition, consider the following design style issues that will affect the elderly:

 - If you like to have rugs or carpets over your marble or tiled floors, place carpet underlay to prevent slipping and tripping over them

 - Older people may suffer from impaired contrast perception.
-Hence, you have to introduce high contrasting color to the foreground and background.
-For example, toilet seat must contrast with the floor colors, a drop in floor level should have different colored tiles or floor finishes indicating the drop, and chairs should be of different color to the floor to ensure better visibility of the chair's edge.
+So, you have to introduce high contrasting color to the foreground and background.
+For example, toilet seat must contrast with the floor colors, a drop in floor level must have different colored tiles or floor finishes indicating the drop, and chairs must be of different color to the floor to ensure better visibility of the chair's edge.